What?

 Now What?

-I believe through the implementation and promotion of Tinker Time, I have followed the steps described by Daggett (2014) that school leaders can take to address the existing challenge in the context of emerging trends:
+I believe through the implementation and promotion of Tinker Time, I have followed the steps described by Daggett (2014) that school leaders can take to address the existing challenge in the context of emerging trends:- Create a culture that supports change

-• Create a team within the school focused on the impact of the emerging trend
+- Create a team within the school focused on the impact of the emerging trend

-• Network with others to share best practices
+- Network with others to share best practices

-• Take risks in prototyping and iterating practices to accept emerging trend
+- Take risks in prototyping and iterating practices to accept emerging trend

-• Push trend-aligned policy (Daggett, B., 2014)
+- Push trend-aligned policy (Daggett, B., 2014)

 Our staff are committed to being future focused and that through the implementation of Tinker Time activities they are beginning to realise that we are meeting the requirements of the new Digital Technologies component of the Technology curriculum.
 As a school we still need to create a rubric of competencies that each Tinker Time kit addresses.
 Staff professional development also needs to occur, as while staff are giving the students the opportunity to participate in the STEM activities, they have not made the correlation between the activities and aspects of the technology curriculum.
 As a staff in term 3, we are working towards completing the Mindlab Digital Passport professional learning and several staff are working towards the Google for Education, Level 1, Google Educator Certificate.
 As a leader I have promoted staff to personally upskill in these areas and by the end of the 2018 academic year, 8 staff members will have upskilled with the Post Graduate Certificate in Applied Practice (Digital & Collaborative Learning).